I’M THINKING OF APPLYING FOR THE SUMMER SCHOOL

-We accept applications from graduate students, advance undergraduate students, professionals working in related fields, applicants holding a BA degree who are currently not students but are considering to continue their higher education and pursue a graduate degree, or currently applying for graduate programs, as well from civil society activists.
+We accept applications from graduate students, advanced undergraduate students, professionals working in related fields, applicants holding a BA degree who are currently not students but are considering continuing their higher education and pursuing a graduate degree, or currently applying for graduate programs, as well from civil society activists.

-What sorts of people apply for the Summer School?
+What sorts of people apply for Summer School?

 The Summer School is truly an international program, attracting a diverse range of people.
-Each year the Summer School brings over 80 students, professionals and activists from more than 30 countries from all around the world.
-The majority of the participants are graduate students, alongside a number of professionals (with an academic degree) engaged in civil society or state institutions from a range of fields including: human rights, policy analysis, education for peace and others.
+Each year the Summer School brings over 80 students, professionals, and activists from more than 30 countries from all around the world.
+The majority of the participants are graduate students, alongside many professionals (with an academic degree) engaged in civil society or state institutions from a range of fields including human rights, policy analysis, education for peace, and others.

-What documents are needed in order to apply for the Summer School?
+What documents are needed to apply for Summer School?

 Aside from completing the online Summer School application form, we do not require any additional documents from you.